lowRISC/opentitan/hw/ip/alert_handler/doc/_index.md

 Another thing to note is that the ping and escalation response sequences have to start _exactly_ one cycle after either a ping or escalation event has been signalled.
 Otherwise the escalation sender will assert `integ_fail_o` immediately.

+### Hardening Against Glitch Attacks

+In addition to the differential alert and escalation signalling scheme, the internal state machines and counters are hardened against glitch attacks as described bellow:

+1. Ping Timer:
+  - The FSM is sparsely encoded.
+  - The LFSR counter is duplicated (**TODO**).
+  - If the FSM or counter are glitched into an invalid state, all internal ping fail alerts will be permanently asserted.

+2. Escalation Timers:
+  - The escalation timer FSMs are sparsely encoded.
+  - The escalation timer counters are duplicated (**TODO**).
+  - The escalation accumulators are duplicated (**TODO**).
+  - If one of these FSMs, counters or accumulators are glitched into an invalid state, all escalation actions will be triggered and the affected FSM goes into a terminal `FsmError` state.

 # Programmers Guide